xDiaym/luhncode/README.md

 # Luhncode

-Failed attempt to use AVX2 to speed up the Luhn algorithm
+Attempt to use AVX2 to speed up the Luhn algorithm

 ## Build
 ```shell